 Internal radiation therapy is also called brachytherapy, interstitial therapy, or implant therapy.

-- Teens who get internal radiation therapy may have some restrictions.
+- Kids and teens who get internal radiation therapy may have some restrictions.
 Radiation in the implant can send high-energy rays outside the patient's body.
 To protect others from exposure, the patient will be in a private room.
 Health care team members enter for short periods and work quickly to provide care.
 Visiting times might be brief, and young kids, pregnant women, and others might not be allowed into the room.

 Does Radiation Therapy Cause Side Effects?

 Radiation can damage healthy cells.
 This damage can cause side effects such as skin problems, tiredness, and anemia.
 The type of side effects someone might get depends on the dose of radiation, whether it was internal or external, and the area treated.

 Many patients have no side effects.
 When problems do happen: